-Report of the ICRC meeting on autonomous weapon systems held 26-28 March 2014 by the ICRC, 9 May 2014.
-A 16-pp report on the ICRC’s first expert meeting on autonomous weapon systems, which brought together representatives from 21 States and 13 independent experts.
+Report of the ICRC meeting on autonomous weapons systems held 26-28 March 2014 by the ICRC, 9 May 2014.
+A 16-pp report on the ICRC’s first experts meeting on autonomous weapon systems, which brought together representatives from 21 States and 13 independent experts.

 Lessons from CCW Protocol IV on Blinding Laser Weapons for the Current Discussions about Autonomous Weapons by Mines Action Canada, May 2014.
 Memorandum prepared for CCW delegates.